harnen/timers/README.md

 # RICE: Remote Method Invocation in ICN
 This is a repository containing an implementation of the RICE framework presented in this [paper](https://conferences.sigcomm.org/acm-icn/2018/proceedings/icn18-final9.pdf).

-The repository contains implementations in ndnSim simulator and real-world implementation based on ndn-cxx.
+The repository contains an implementation in ndnSim simulator and a prototype based on ndn-cxx.

 ## ndnSim